Top Ten Tips For Buying Seafood

-Retailers are required by EU law to state the species of fish, production method (wild caught/farmed), and capture area.
-Many retailers now provide more information, including capture method.
+Retailers and brands are required by EU law to state the species of fish, production method (wild caught/farmed), capture area and capture method for unprocessed seafood products.
 If the labelling information is insufficient for you to make an informed choice, ask the fishmonger/waiter for more information, specifically where the fish is caught and how.
 If a generic term is used for name of fish e.g. “skate” or “tuna” ask what species it is.
 If you can’t get the information you need to make an informed choice, give it a miss!

 8. Look for the Marine Stewardship Council (MSC) logo

 Seafood displaying this mark can be found in the frozen and fresh counter sections of your retailer, and are becoming increasingly popular in restaurants.
 They indicate the seafood in the product has come from well managed fisheries and is fully traceable.

 9. Choose Organic